 The closest attraction to The Merrion is St Stephen’s Green, which you can reach on foot in about 5 minutes.
 After wandering through what could be named Dublin’s Central Park, make your way to nearby Grafton Street for a lively shopping experience.

 Temple Bar is Dublin’s famous bar, pub and nightlife area.
 The area is fun to explore during the daytime, too (especially if you’re not one for partying into the wee hours of the morning!)

 After a full two weeks exploring Ireland my stay at The Merrion was a welcomed retreat.
 The staff are incredibly friendly, welcoming and make the stay feel more like coming home.

 I can highly recommend the ESPA spa inside the hotel and enjoyed a thorough massage on the day I checked out (perfect to combat my ongoing case of jetlag!)

 Room rates are approximately $500 per room, per night.
-Book online at The Merrion.
+You can save money by booking online via this link: Book your Stay at The Merrion.